-We’ve written quite extensively about this earlier this week, you can get more information here.
+We’ve written extensively about this.
+Get more information here.

 Talking to your existing customers can provide valuable information into their buying habits, what motivates them, and the words they use to describe your product or service.

-While conducting interviews can be expensive and labor intensive, the answers can be illuminating.
+Conducting interviews can be expensive and labor intensive.
+However, the answers can be illuminating.
 You can go back and ask your respondents to elaborate, getting details not available through surveys.

-Sean Murphy has some great tips for conducting customer interviews, you can check them out here.
+Sean Murphy has some great tips for conducting customer interviews.

-These include such things as Qualaroo pop-ups.
-Qualaroo is a third party application that allows you to have a single question pop up on your site at a designated time.
-It is a particularly good tool for finding out why your customers are not completing a purchase.
+These surveys are designed to have a single question pop up on your site at a designated time.
+They’re particularly good for finding out why your customers aren’t completing a purchase.

-The question to ask depends on your overall goal.
-Do you want to understand if your site or products/services on your site are meeting their needs?
-Or do you want to understand what potential sources of friction are keeping customers from buying?
+The question to ask depends on your goal.
+Do you want to know if your site or products/services meet their needs?
+Or do you want to understand sources of friction that keep them from buying?

-Start segmenting your users based on commonalities you find.
-Look first to intent then to possible hesitations and the ways in which your customers are susceptible to persuasion.
+Segment users based on commonalities you find.
+Look first to intent, then to possible hesitations and the ways in which customers are susceptible to persuasion.

-You may find 2 personas that you can clearly define or 4.
-The number depends on what the research will support.
+You may find two personas that you can clearly define; you may find four.
+The number depends on what the research supports.

 - What are Beth’s behavioral drivers?
 These products give Beth a sense that she’s doing something right for her family and the environment.
 She can easily order them online which works for her hectic schedule.

 - What are Beth’s obstacles to purchasing?
-She has concerns that all of the information about where the ingredients are sourced are correct.
-She worries about the packaging that houses the products and how they will be shipped, i.e. if they contain harmful substances.
+She’s concerned that the information about the ingredients’ sources is correct.
+She worries about the packaging that houses the products and how they’re shipped (i.e. if they contain harmful substances).

 - What are Beth’s expectations from the buying experience?
 The presentation is important.
 She wants a product that reflects her values.
 Getting a bargain is not as important as getting a product she trusts.

-You’ve created a few personas with your qualitative research—segments based on user goals, behaviors, and attitudes.
-By diving into your website’s Google Analytics you can round out your personas with quantitative findings.
+You’ve created a few personas with your qualitative research—segments based on goals, behaviors, and attitudes.
+Google Analytics can round out your personas with quantitative findings.

-Remember the cautionary tale of Ron Johnson and JC Penney?
-To him, a pricing model that revolved around “fair and square” and relative transparency made perfect sense.
+Remember the cautionary tale of Ron Johnson and JCPenney?
+To him, a “fair and square” pricing model and relative transparency made perfect sense.
 To his entrenched customer base, not so much.

-The JC Penney shopper expected to see markdowns and to use coupons.
-When they no longer could view prices from the retailer through the lens they had become accustomed to, no matter the rationality/irrationality of the vantage point, they no longer saw the value.
+The JCPenney shopper expected to see markdowns and use coupons.
+When they could no longer viewed prices through the same lens—no matter the rationality of the vantage point—they no longer saw the value.